apache/doris/docs/en/docs/query-acceleration/statistics.md

 Where:

 - `table_name`: Specifies the target table.
 It can be in the `db_name.table_name` format.
-- `partition_name`: The specified target partitions（for hive external table only）。Must be partitions exist in `table_name`.
-Multiple partition names are separated by commas. e.g. for single level partition: PARTITIONS(`event_date=20230706`), for multi level partition: PARTITIONS(`nation=US/city=Washington`).
-PARTITIONS(*) specifies all partitions, PARTITIONS WITH RECENT 30 specifies the latest 30 partitions.
 - `column_name`: Specifies the target column.
 It must be an existing column in `table_name`, and multiple column names are separated by commas.
 - `sync`: Collect statistics synchronously.
 Returns upon completion.
 If not specified, it executes asynchronously and returns a task ID.
 - `sample percent | rows`: Collect statistics using sampling.
 You can specify either the sampling percentage or the number of sampled rows.